 The Coopers of Maine and their Products

-This information on cooper's tools and products will gradually/nbe updated with photographs, lists and additional postings.
-Also/nsee the Davistown Museum exhibition An Archaeology of Tools for a listing/nof cooper's tools in the collection.
+Also see the Davistown Museum exhibition An Archaeology of Tools for a listing of cooper's tools in the collection.